llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 - Highlight count: 27

 ----------------------------------------
-## Feedback: The content of Controverisal point is really good.
+## Human Feedback: The content of Controverisal point is really good.
 I think it doesn't need to be presented as "controverisal" more like alpha/move?.
 But worth keeping and absorbing into final prompt.
 Results for "Controversial Opinions and Debates" prompt variation... system_role used:
 Highlight moments where the speaker expresses a controversial opinion, challenges conventional wisdom, or engages in a debate.